IBM-Cloud/vpc-instance-extension/README.md

-# Extend VPC instances with Cloud Functions and Activity tracker with LogDNA
+# Extend VPC resources with Cloud Functions and Activity tracker with LogDNA
 :warning: Work in progress

 You can use the IBM Cloud Activity Tracker with LogDNA service to track how users and applications interact with IBM Cloud Virtual Private Cloud (VPC).